Field Notes

 The I/O psychology observation

-But as a way of generating self-knowledge — of making the implicit explicit, of seeing patterns in your own behavior that you don't notice from inside the day-to-day — it produced something I haven't gotten from any formal process.
-The closest analog in the I/O literature might be structured behavioral interviewing, where the premise is that past behavior under specific conditions is the best predictor of future behavior.
-This was that, applied to a longitudinal record of real conditions rather than recalled examples.
+But as a way of generating self-knowledge — making the implicit explicit, seeing patterns in your own behavior that you don't notice from inside the day-to-day — it produced something I haven't gotten from any formal process.
+The interesting question it opens isn't really about AI.
+It's about what it means to have a longitudinal record of how you actually think, rather than a periodic snapshot of how you describe yourself thinking.

 The most valuable thing the exercise produced wasn't the profile.
 It was the discipline of making my own thinking legible — and finding out what it looked like when someone else read it back.

-← Previous note All field notes
+← Previous note All field notes Next note →